mhdavis/devicon-react/README.md

 |`iconClass` |String   | No      | See description below                                                            |

 ### name
 The value of this prop should be set to the desired icon.
+See [Devicon](https://konpa.github.io/devicon/) for available options.
 ```javascript
 <Devicon name="react" logoStyle="original"/>
 ```